aapen/aapen/forty.md

 * whitespace?: ch -- b
 * newline?:
 * backspace?:

+* char-bs - A constant
+* char-cr - A constant
+* char-del - A constant
+* char-nl - A constant
+* char-space - A constant

 * s=: s s -- b :string contents equality
 * s.: s -- :print tos as a string